carla-simulator/carla-autoware/README.md

 ## Opens

+- object detection (especially traffic lights)
-- currently no image-based detections (e.g. traffic lights)
+- no compliance with traffic rules (due to missing vector map)
 - vehicle control is not optimal yet (depending on vehicle)